Don't miss Dhul Hijjah's reward. Automate your charity with 10 Days for Gaza & Sudan. 1 click, 10 days, x700 rewards.

 Image credit: Instagram- edges_amjad

-The reward for Hajj as listed in these ahadith is the promise of Paradise, and the forgiveness of all your sins, so that you are as free of sins as the day you were born.
+The benefits of Hajj as listed in these ahadith are the promise of Paradise and the forgiveness of all your sins, so that you are as free of sins as the day you were born.
 While we have to wait until the hereafter to go to Paradise, we can reap the second reward of Hajj in this life – the forgiveness of all the sins we have amounted so far.

 Some scholars have also mentioned that a woman may pray in her home and do the same thing mentioned in the hadith to get the same or a similar reward.